I’m Joy and, in another life, I’m a tour guide.

 Check out Wild Women for stories relating to the female of the species, Wild Adventures for tales of my outdoor pursuits, and Wilder than Fiction for reviews of the books and films that took their inspiration from the past, or a deeper look at the truth behind the Hollywood version!

-- Wheeeeee crack bounce urrrrghgrrrrrgrrrrrgrrrrrrgrrrrrrgrrrrrrgrrrrrrgrrrrrrr “Oh dear” was not the phrase that went through my head as my bicycle made that set of noises on Thursday night, as I was whizzing a long a narrow country road with lots of twisty turns, still 5 miles and 1700m of ascent away from …Read More »
+- Drama Llama is available now!
+Wheeeeee crack bounce urrrrghgrrrrrgrrrrrgrrrrrrgrrrrrrgrrrrrrgrrrrrrgrrrrrrr “Oh dear” was not the phrase that went through my head as my bicycle made that set of noises on Thursday night, as I was whizzing a long a narrow country road with lots of twisty turns, still 5 miles and …Read More »

 - On 7th June, during protests against police brutality following the murder of George Floyd, a statue of Edward Colston in Bristol was toppled, rolled through the city and dumped in Bristol Harbour.
 It has provoked a number of opinions.
 There is a lot to unpack with this.
 There are many …Read More »